 My husband and I moved out to our place in the desert in January 2008 along with our many plants.
 My love for plants has been a lifelong pursuit.
-As a child, I enjoyed tending to my family’s summer backyard gardens tending to plants in Oregon, as well as spending time with my grandparents in Hawaii who were avid gardeners of vegetables, exotic flowers, and Moringa oleifera trees.
-I have created gardens in such diverse climates as Oregon, Florida, Colorado, and Arizona, and have learned to adapt to growing in each of these environments, believing that hands on experience with plants is the best teacher.
+As a child, I enjoyed tending to my family’s summer backyard gardens in Oregon.
+I spent time with my grandparents in Hawaii who were avid gardeners of vegetables, exotic flowers, and Moringa Oleifera trees.
+I have created gardens in such diverse climates as Oregon, Florida, Colorado, and Arizona and have learned to adapt to growing in each of these environments.
+I believe that hands on experience with plants is the best teacher.

-On this photo the Moringa tree growing on the SE corner of Gila Hall on the University of Arizona campus in downtown Tucson, Arizona. (circa Fall 2010)
+Photo: A Moringa tree growing on the SE corner of Gila Hall on the University of Arizona campus in downtown Tucson, Arizona.

 (circa Fall 2010)